Deroli Jat

-Deroli Jat is a village in Mahendragarh district, Haryana, India.
+Deroli Jat is one of the largest Jat villages in Mahendragarh district, Haryana, India.

 History

-Deroli Jat is a village in Mahendra Garh Block of Mahendragarh district in Haryana.
-It is a distant village in rural region of Mahendragarh district of Haryana, it is one of the 89 villages of Mahendra Garh Block of Mahendragarh district.
+Deroli Jat is a Jat village in Mahendra Garh Block of Mahendragarh district in Haryana.
+It is a distant village in rural region of Mahendragarh district of Haryana, it is one of the 89 Jat villages of Mahendra Garh Block of Mahendragarh district.

 Geography

 Deroli Jat is located at 28.17°N 76.15°E. It has an average elevation of 237 metres (830 feet).
 The village in the Eolian plain area and is surrounded by small hills.

 EC Value in Micro Mhos/Cm is above 6000.

 Demographics

-Deroli Jat is a large village located in Mahendragarh of Mahendragarh district, Haryana with total 437 families residing.
-The village had a population of 2219 according to the 2011 Census of India.
-1156 people were males while 1063 were female.
+Languages

+The local Rajasthani language dialect is Bagri in Deroli Jat.
+At the 2011 Census, the majority of the population identified their first language as either 80.42% Haryanvi, 10.18% Rajasthani and 8.75% Hindi.

 Administration

 As per the administration register, the village number of Deroli Jat is 62049.